 - Improper removal of asbestos materials from a home or structure

-Before asbestos limitations were imposed, many individuals-women especially-were exposed to asbestos fibers through contact with a family member who worked in an industrial occupation.
-Simple interactions such as hugging or washing their clothes could release asbestos particles into the air.
+Before asbestos limitations were imposed, many individuals – women especially – were exposed to asbestos fibers through contact with a family member who worked in an industrial occupation.
+Simple interactions such as hagging or washing clothes could release asbestos particles into the air.

 Many veterans have experienced cancer, mesothelioma, or other lung problems due to excessive asbestos exposure during their time in the military.
 Nearly every branch of the Armed Forces had some form of asbestos present in insulation.